-Outside of proper insurance coverage, it can be hard to prepare for fires or lightning.
+Without proper insurance coverage, preparing for fires or lightning can be hard.
 Since these damages are caused either by forces of nature out of your control or pure accidents, they typically catch homeowners off guard.
 The best way to stay prepared is to rely heavily on fire-retardant materials where possible and to remain vigilant with candles, electrical appliances, and approaching storms.

 Finally, if you live in a part of the country that’s susceptible to earthquakes, it’s important to know the risks they pose to your home.
 If you live in an at-risk state like California—which experiences around 90% of the country’s earthquakes—you have a much higher chance of significant, expensive damage.
 This could possibly even include the complete destruction of your home.

 Home insurance policies do offer coverage for damage by earthquakes that can save you from financial ruin.
-That said, many insurance companies offer this coverage separately, so it’s important to make sure you are covered by whichever policy you choose.
+Many insurance companies offer this coverage separately, so it’s important to make sure you are covered by whichever policy you choose.
 Even small earthquakes can cause worrying damage to the foundations and integrity of your home.

 The cost of insurance premiums for earthquake insurance will vary depending on the value of your home.
 In California, these numbers typically range from around annual premiums of $438 for a $250,000 home to over $1,750 for a $1,000,000 home.